-He pointed out that landlords are responsible for eliminating the problem in the entire building – doing just one apartment isn’t enough, as the bugs spread easily.
+He pointed out that landlords are responsible for hiring exterminators Roanoke and eliminating the problem in the entire building – doing just one apartment isn’t enough, as the bugs spread easily.

 Those seeking a bug-free apartment should know that the existing unofficial Montreal bedbug registry for tenants isn’t up to date.
 “The only stuff there is from people who complain and decide to post information themselves,” explained Bennet to the paper.

 It’s an ongoing problem in Montreal, says Sheetal Pathak, a Genesis Project community organizer.
 The tenants’ rights advocacy group has been dealing with 1-4 new bedbug problems a week, which is no improvement from last year.
 “And we’re not at the peak of the infestation period yet,” she warned.

 She has more bad news.
 Bedbugs are no longer a “new” problem.
 People are starting to put up with them.
 Some have been dealing with the bugs for years because their landlords aren’t taking proper action.
 Worse, some are doing nothing.

 Arnold Bennet says it would be useful to set up an official registry as “a deterrent to landlords who just let it go, and as a useful resource for tenants.”
 “The problem isn’t going away.
 It comes and goes in waves, and gets really big when people move.
 If they use a mover who wasn’t careful, that truck is going to be a bus for the bedbugs,” he warned.

 He sounds another alarm.
 “Worse, there are a lot of people who take furniture off the streets, even if it’s marked infested!”